 - Mise en place.
 Make sure chicken is cooked and shredded.
 Pre-heat oven to 375°.

 - Mix contents of Spanish rice packages, pasta, tomatoes, chicken broth, water, and butter in a large pot.
 Bring to a boil.
 Reduce heat.
 Cover and simmer for 15 to 20 minutes, stirring occasionally, until rice and pasta are tender.

-- In a large bowl, combine shredded chicken, beans, corn, sour cream, 2 oz. of cheese, green pepper, jalapeño, cayenne pepper, and salt.
+- In a large bowl, combine shredded chicken, beans, corn, green chilis, sour cream, 5 oz. of cheese, jalapeño, cayenne pepper, and salt.
 Mix well.

 - Stir chicken mixture into rice/pasta mixture, mixing well.